MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/upgrade-document-routing-agent.md

 > [!Important]
 > Select **Automatically close applications and attempt to restart them after setup is complete.**

-## Reinstall the latest Document Routing Agent
+## Install the latest Document Routing Agent
-To reinstall the latest Document Rounting Agent, see [Install the Document Routing Agent to enable network printer devices](install-document-routing-agent.md) available with your subscription.
+To install the latest Document Rounting Agent, see [Install the Document Routing Agent to enable network printer devices](install-document-routing-agent.md) available with your subscription.